Steamy Southern Soul on 'Motel Lovers'

 Soul music is in the midst of another revival.
 But no need to tell people in the Deep South, soul is still a vital part of live and recorded music there.
 And a new compilation called "Motel Lovers" proves it, according to our critic Robert Christgau.

-I've enjoyed a lot of these revivalism, absolutely.
+ROBERT CHRISTGAU: I've enjoyed a lot of this revivalism, absolutely.
 But it invariably feels a little like a museum project, more about aesthetic sensibility than living, emotional needs.
 That's not a problem with the contemporary chitlin-circuit compilation "Motel Lovers."

-Mr. FLOYD TAYLOR (Singer): (Singing) Man, fellows, we in trouble.
+BLOCK: (Singing) Man, fellows, we in trouble.
 When I come home from work the other day, I couldn't get my woman to bring me no bath water.
 I couldn't get her to bring me my house shoes.
-She said that if you want to have it your way, you better go to Burger King.
+She said, if you want to have it your way, you better go to Burger King.

 CHRISTGAU: Cheating songs that aren't quite sex songs are common in "Motel Lovers."
 And like Taylor's, they often have a proto-feminist twist.
 The most touching comes from 66-year-old Barbara Carr, who quit showbiz and worked a factory job for 20 years before coming back in the '90s with an acrobatic showstopper called "Footprints on the Ceiling."
 This 2006 recording, "Down Low Brother," is more reflective.

 BLOCK: (Singing) I didn't want to tell nobody 'cause I was embarrassed and ashamed when I caught my man one night in bed with another man.
 I thought it was unusual for him not being gay.
 I thought a straight up man didn't go that way.

 BLOCK: (Singing) Oh, yeah.

 BLOCK: (Singing) I know you're married and so am I, honey.
 And we're cheating...